marco-rosner/code-challenges/Annotations/React.md

 > Context.Provider could be use only as Context

 Hooks
-> Are features that allow the developer to access React state and lifecycle in functional components
+> Features that allow the developer to access React state and lifecycle in functional components

 useEffect
 > componentDidMount, componentDidUpdate and componentWillUnmount